camunda/camunda/docs/src/java-client/get-started.md

 ## Deploy a workflow

 Next, we want to deploy the modeled workflow to the broker.
-The broker stores the workflow under its BPMN process id and assign a version (i.e. the revision).
+The broker stores the workflow under its BPMN process id and assigns a version (i.e., the revision).

 Add the following deploy command to the main class: